bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/cl_simulation_testing_setup.rst

 This setup is very similar to the tutorial on setting up a local environment for development documented in our `documentation <https://docs.bit-bots.de/meta/manual/tutorials/install_software_ros2.html>`_.

-As such you can lookup the some of the needed requirements there.
+As such you can lookup some of the needed requirements there.

 **0. Requirements**